June 21, 2025

 • Logistics and Distribution: These are the costs associated with getting your finished goods to market.

-Now, it’s important to be realistic here: Australian module production costs are currently estimated to be higher than in mass-manufacturing hubs like China.
-Reports from PV Magazine in early 2024, for instance, suggest local production costs sit around AUD $0.17 per watt, compared to approximately AUD $0.12 per watt in China.
+It’s important to be realistic: production costs for Australian solar panel manufacturers are currently higher than in mass-manufacturing hubs like China.
+For instance, reports from PV Magazine in early 2024 suggest local production costs sit around AUD $0.17 per watt, compared to approximately AUD $0.12 per watt in China.

-So, how do you bridge that gap?
-Strategies to mitigate this difference will likely involve focusing on high-efficiency products, driving innovation, and really leveraging the value of the ‘Australian Made’ brand.
+So, how can a local venture bridge that gap?
+Key strategies involve focusing on high-efficiency products, driving innovation, and leveraging the significant value of the ‘Australian Made’ brand.

 Potential Return on Investment (ROI)